Franklin said, "Nothing is certain but death and taxes." A mathematics

 The average rate is the actual rate the taxpayer pays, that is, total

-tax divided by total income, which is the slope of the line segment
+tax divided by total income.
+That is the slope of the line segment

 Slopes alone do not determine heights.
 The intercept is important.